-The dog who steals sandwiches from your child's hand and knocks him over in doorways shouldn't share your child's pillow, even if he would be fine sharing yours.
+The dog who steals sandwiches from your child's hand and knocks him over in doorways shouldn't share your child's pillow, even if he were fine sharing yours.

-Puppies should learn how to sleep alone so they don't grow up clingy and co-dependent or develop the mistaken impression that the bed is a right not a privilege.
+Puppies should learn to sleep alone, so they don't grow up clingy and co-dependent or develop the mistaken impression that the bed is a right, not a privilege.

 Dogs who would take advantage of their owners when standing upright will certainly take more advantage when their owners are prone.